 What affects demand?

-The amount of discretionary income a consumer has is the largest driver of demand, but other factors also affect the demand curve.
+The amount of discretionary income a consumer has is the largest driver of demand, but other factors also affect the entire demand curve.
 They include effective marketing efforts, changes in trend and taste, consumer confidence, perception of quality, and price.

 All of this influences how well a product will sell from the time it's introduced to the market and throughout its lifespan.